akeneo/pim-helpcenter/content/md/connectivity/manage-event-subscription.md

 First, an event subscription relies on the Akeneo PIM Connections feature, so you'll need to create a Connection first if you don't already have one.
 You will find everything you need on the [Create a connection](manage-your-connections.html#create-a-connection) page.

-In order to enable the feature, go to the `Event Subscriptions` configuration page, then use the toggle to turn it on.
+In order to enable the feature, go to the `Event Subscription` configuration page, then use the toggle to turn it on.

 ![Using the Akeneo Events API](../img/event-subscription-helper.png)